 In this knowledge base article, we’ll explain what this message means and how to fix this error so that it doesn’t appear anymore.

 Table of Contents

-The 404 Not Found error is an HTTP status code that means the page you were trying to reach on a website couldn’t be found on their server.
+The 404 Not Found error is an HTTP status code, meaning the page you were trying to reach on a website couldn’t be found on their server.
 404 errors are often caused by broken or dead links, which means that the link you clicked on is no longer valid.

-On the other hand, a Soft 404 error is a page that returns a 200 OK HTTP status code (meaning the page is found), but the content of the page is either blank or it doesn’t match what the user was expecting.
+On the other hand, a Soft 404 error is a page that returns a 200 OK HTTP status code (meaning the page is found), but the page’s content is either blank or it doesn’t match what the user was expecting.

 In other words, a 404 Not Found error means that the page you were trying to find doesn’t exist, while a soft 404 error means the page that doesn’t exist is still appearing to exist.

 There are a few different ways that “soft 404” errors can happen:

 - The web server is misconfigured and is returning the wrong status code for pages that don’t exist.